 Technological improvements also underpin continual improvement of the system, including more accurate and easier record keeping and transfer of information through the value chain.
 Industry seeks to leverage opportunities offered by technology which can save time and money.

-Improved integration of the integrity system elements will make life easier for the producer by having all food safety, animal welfare and biosecurity requirements managed under a single framework.
-New technologies will also allow the system to be more smoothly integrated into production practices, and further leveraged within individual businesses.
+Improved integration of the integrity system elements makes life easier for the producer by having all food safety, animal welfare and biosecurity requirements managed under a single framework.
+New technologies also allow the system to be more smoothly integrated into production practices, and further leveraged within individual businesses.

-This continuous improvement of the system, and strengthened understanding and commitment from producers, will improve the accuracy of information and ensure consumers both domestically and internationally can continue to trust Australian red meat is produced in an ethical and safe way.
+This continuous improvement of the system, and strengthened understanding and commitment from producers, improves the accuracy of information and ensure consumers both domestically and internationally can continue to trust Australian red meat is produced in an ethical and safe way.

-The eNVD system will be available in June 2017.
+The eNVD system has been available since June 2017.

-Introduction of the new accreditation process with an assessment required once every three years and payment of the associated fee, and integration of biosecurity and animal welfare requirements within LPA will be implemented from 1 October 2017.
+Introduction of the new accreditation process with an assessment required once every three years and payment of the associated fee, and integration of biosecurity and animal welfare requirements within LPA was implemented on 1 October 2017.

 LPA Program ownership

 Administration of the LPA Program transferred from AUS-MEAT to the Integrity Systems Company on 5 April, 2017.
 The Integrity Systems Company, an MLA subsidiary, now administers the program on behalf of industry.
-AUS-MEAT will continue to conduct the LPA on-farm audits.
+AUS-MEAT continues to conduct the LPA on-farm audits.

-The change in administration of the LPA program will not impact producers in any way.
+The change in administration of the LPA program does not impact producers in any way.

 The 2015 SAFEMEAT Initiatives Review recommended management and oversight of the various integrity programs be streamlined to improve efficiency.
-This change supports that recommendation.
+This change supported that recommendation.